Warsaw or Krakow: Which Polish City to Visit?

-Planning a trip to Poland is an incredibly exciting venture, but when you only have time to visit one of its major cities, it can be difficult to decide where to visit – especially if you’re stuck between seeing Warsaw or Krakow.
+Planning a trip to Poland is an incredibly exciting venture, but when you only have time to visit one of its major cities, it can be difficult to decide where to visit – especially if you’re stuck between whether to visit Warsaw or Krakow.

 In general, Warsaw is a good choice for those looking for a big-city vibe and a slightly gritty atmosphere.
 On the other hand, Krakow is an excellent choice for those looking for a picture-perfect and compact city with plenty of historic buildings and sites.